vikenemesh/ExtendedBenis/README.md

 # ExtendedBenis

-Hosts a Greasemonkey Script for pr0gramm.com
+Decorates the "Benis" display for each image on pr0gramm.com with more detailed information about up- and downvotes.